-4.1 Benchmark instances
+5.1 Benchmark instances

-The set of UFL benchmark instances used in this paper stems from the UFLLIB [23], which is a well-established library of instances for capacitated and uncapacitated facility location problems.
+The set of UFL benchmark instances used in this paper stems from the UFLLIB [25], which is a wellestablished library of instances for capacitated and uncapacitated facility location problems.
 The library is a diverse collection of bipartite graphs, some of them being just small and easily solvable cases.
-In our study on UFL, we focus on a subset instances from UFLLIB representing the most challenging ones even for the most recent state-of-the-art approaches, like the ones proposed by [32, 38, 4].
-These are randomly generated instances M^ (proposed in [27]) and KG (proposed in [16, 26]).
-Instances M^ are of size 100×100 up to 2000×2000 , whereas KG instances can be divided into three groups, with
+In our study on UFL, we focus on a subset instances from UFLLIB representing the most challenging ones even for the most recent state-of-the-art approaches, like the ones proposed by Beltran-Royo et al. [6], Letchford and Miller [35] and Posta et al. [45].
+These are the randomly generated instances M proposed in Kratica et al. [30], and the KG instances proposed in Ghosh [18], Körkel [29].
+Instances M are of size 100 × 100 up to 2000 × 2000, whereas the KG instances can be divided into three groups, with $n = m \in \{250, 500, 750\}$.

-$n=m\in\{250,500,750\}$.
 Within each KG group, there are two classes, symmetric and asymmetric ones, denoted by gs and ga, respectively.
 Additionally, each class contains three subclasses, "a", "b" and "c", representing different cost settings: in "a", allocation costs are an order of magnitude higher than the facility opening costs; in "b", these costs are of the same order; and in "c", facility opening costs are an order of magnitude higher than the allocation costs.
-As we will report below, these differences in the costs structure significantly influence their computationally difficulty.
+As we will report below, these differences in the cost structure significantly influence their computationally difficulty.

-For testing the impact of Benders decomposition to the separable quadratic case, we consider two families of benchmark instances: (1) UFLLIB instances mentioned above plus the instances from the ORLIB (with original allocation costs equal to 0 being replaced by 10^{-5}), and (2) randomly generated instances used in previous computational studies in [6, 19, 20].
-The latter instances are randomly generated graphs with potential facility and customer locations being placed uniformly at random within a unit square, with allocation costs calculated as the Euclidean distance multiplied by a factor of 50, and facility opening costs generated uniformly in [1,100].
-Tables shown in this section and in the Appendix report the total running time in wall-clock seconds (t[s]), the time needed to solve the LP-relaxation at the root node $(t{root}[s])$, the total number of branch and bound nodes needed to prove the optimality (nodes) and the percentage gap at the root node $(g_r[\%])$ and the bound at the root node (rootbound).
+For testing the impact of Benders decomposition to the separable quadratic case, we consider two families of benchmark instances: (1) UFLLIB instances mentioned above plus the instances from the ORLIB [5] (with original allocation costs equal to 0 being replaced by 10^{-5}), and (2) randomly generated instances used in previous computational studies by Bonami et al. [8], Günlük et al. [21] and Günlük and Linderoth [22].
+The latter instances are randomly generated graphs with potential facility and customer locations being placed uniformly at random within a unit square, with allocation costs calculated as the Euclidean distance multiplied by a factor of 50, and facility opening costs generated uniformly in [1, 100].
+Tables shown in this section report the total running time in wall-clock seconds (t[s]), the time needed to solve the LP-relaxation at the root node ($t{root}[s]$), the total number of branch and bound nodes needed to prove the optimality (nodes) and the percentage gap at the root node ($g_r[\%]$, computed with respect to the optimal solution value) and the dual bound at the root node (rootbound).

-4.2 Linear costs
+5.2 Linear costs

-For solving UFL, we opted for the branch-up-first setting (Cplex's parameter CPX_PARAM_BRDIR set to 1), as this tends to produce branching trees with fewer open nodes-hence reducing the overhead incurred when writing node files.
+For solving UFL with linear costs, we opted for the branch-up-first setting (Cplex's parameter CPX_PARAM_BRDIR set to 1), as this tends to produce branching trees with fewer open nodes-hence reducing the overhead incurred when writing the node files automatically generated by Cplex when the branching tree becomes so large that cannot be stored into the available RAM (16GB in our runs).

 Table 1 summarizes results for the previously unsolved UFL instances for which we were able to prove optimality.
 In total, optimal solutions are provided for seven previously unsolved instances.
+Column bestknown gives the best known solution value from the literature, while opt gives the optimal solution value.